matomo-org/developer-documentation/docs/3.x/tracking-javascript-guide.md

 pdf|phps|png|ppt|qt|qtm|ra|ram|rar|rpm|sea|sit|tar|
 tbz|tbz2|tgz|torrent|txt|wav|wma|wmv|wpd||xls|xml|z|zip
 ```

+### Customise the type of files tracked as downloaded

 To replace the list of extensions you want to track as file downloads, you can use `setDownloadExtensions( string )`: